Rejuvenating a Mobility Aids Supplier

-Since their birth in 1982, The Mobility Aids Centre has become one of the most comprehensive Mobility Aids suppliers in the Cambridgeshire and Midlands region.
-They provide mobility aids products and services and deal with suppliers from all over the world, whilst boasting clients as diverse as Warwick Davis, Big Brother and the late Professor Stephen Hawking.
-It’s the bespoke service and personal touch that’s the main driving force, differentiating them from the ‘stack them high sell them cheap” super-retailers, and that personal touch is something that we at Brave connected with.
+Since its founding in 1982, the Mobility Aids Centre has become one of the most comprehensive Mobility Aid suppliers in the Cambridgeshire and Midlands region.
+They deal with suppliers from across the world and boast clients as diverse as Warwick Davis, Big Brother and the late Professor Stephen Hawking.
+They offer a bespoke service that differentiates them from the “stack them high, sell them cheap” super-retailers, and that personal touch is something that we at Brave connected with.

-Brave were approached by The Mobility Aids Centre in Peterborough in 2014 and asked for help with a new website which offered direct, online selling to their growing number of website visitors.
-Since then, the website has evolved and a decision to replatform from Magento to WooCommerce was made based on factors such as; cost, ease of use, SEO and a vast array of support which dwarfs both Magento and Shopify.
+Brave was approached by The Mobility Aids Centre in Peterborough in 2014, with the opportunity to help with a new website that offered direct selling to their growing number of online visitors.
+Since then, the website has evolved and has even been re-platformed from Magento to WooCommerce for better value, ease of use, SEO management and support options that are head and shoulders above both Magento and Shopify.